 JANE OSBORNE has the best job in the world – she gets to do math all day, every day.
 The math coach for Hood River (Oregon) County Schools, Jane works in the same district she attended as a child.
 When she’s not watching her son play basketball or do martial arts, she delivers professional development focused on math around the state and participated in item development for the Smarter Balanced Consortium.

-MISSI THURMAN began her career teaching in southwest Portland.
+MISSI THURMAN began her career teaching with 6th grade in southeast Portland.
 As a college athlete, she has always believed in the power of a great team, and found its educational match when she became involved with the Oregon DATA Project in 2007.
 The project nurtured her love for using data to improve instructional practice and student outcomes.
 She is a skilled coach who supports educators at all levels with not just the what of the PLC process, but the how.
 She is best known for being a terrible cook, but regularly dishes out quick one-liners and great analogies to make content accessible.
-When she is not driving all over the state spreading data team cheer, she is spending time with her family, doing game nights with friends and wine tasting with her husband.
+When she is not driving all over the state spreading data team cheer, she is spending time volunteering to support children in foster care, chasing around her three kids and occasionally enjoying a glass of wine with her husband.

-MICKEY GARRISON, the founder of the Educational Excellence Group, has been an educator for 40 years.
-She currently works nationally as a school consultant, and spent eight years with the Oregon Department of Education as the Director of the Direct Access to Achievement project and state Data Literacy Director.
-She has also worked as an elementary school principal and special education teacher.
+MICKEY GARRISON, the founder of the Educational Excellence Group, was an educator for 40 years before recently retiring.
+She spent eight years with the Oregon Department of Education as the Director of the Direct Access to Achievement project and state Data Literacy Director.
+She has also worked as an educational consultant, elementary school principal and special education teacher.
 She is also the creator of Connections, a web-based behavioral intervention program.
-Mickey lives in Southern Oregon, where you can often find her enjoying the South Umpqua River on her paddleboard.
+We remain indebted to Mickey for her leadership of this group and for her dedication to student success.

 PENNY GROTTING is the Superintendent for North Central ESD in Condon, Oregon, and Assistant Superintendent for Columbia Gorge ESD in The Dalles, Oregon.
 During her 20+ years in education, Penny has been an elementary teacher, principal, curriculum director and superintendent.
 She currently coaches teacher and administrator teams in using data to improve instructional and assessment practices.
 In her spare time, she enjoys kayaking the beautiful lakes and rivers of the Columbia Gorge and spending time with her grandchildren.